rajagopal28/simple-web-crawler/README.md

 ## Known issues
 - Concurrency comes with its own catch.
 Following are few of the issues I haves identified as part of the application.
     - No guarantee in the order of execution.
 Given that each worker thread execution time depends on the size of the document(WebPage) downloaded and the number of children links present in it.
 For instance consider 2 children at same level which are spawned in a millisecond difference from each other.
-If the 2nd child takes less processing time and has the same child link as the 1st one, then the link(GrandChild) has more changes of getting inserted into the hierarchy twice.
+If the 2nd child takes less processing time and has the same child link as the 1st one, then the link(GrandChild) has more chances of getting inserted into the hierarchy twice.
     - Even though I have made use of `java.util.concurrent.ConcurrentSkipListSet` to keep track of the crawled links.
-There are chances due to the above issue that a link get added twice when 2 concurrent threads call the `ConcurrentSkipListSet.contains(<>)`  method at the same time to get `false` and then making an interleaved call of `ConcurrentSkipListSet.add(<>)` with the same child link.
+There are chances due to the above issue that a link gets added twice when 2 concurrent threads call the `ConcurrentSkipListSet.contains(<>)`  method at the same time to get `false` and then making an interleaved call of `ConcurrentSkipListSet.add(<>)` with the same child link.
     - I have also seen a bottle neck due to concurrency in the below code as **executorService** is being passed to all the worker threads.
 Concurrent access of it creates locking and unlocking of it as a shared resource across all the threads trying to submit their child link workers.
-However, I have also noticed that the `executorService.submit(childCallable)` call is better in performance than `executorService.invokeAll(childCallableList)` since this waits for all the children to be alloted a thread while the submit method just uses **Fire And Forget Strategy**
+However, I have also noticed that the `executorService.submit(childCallable)` call is better in performance than `executorService.invokeAll(childCallableList)` since this waits for all the children to be allotted a thread while the submit method just uses **Fire And Forget Strategy**
     ` childrenPromises.add(executorService.submit(childCallable));`

 ## Dependencies